 Our services remain more or less unchanged; what has changed is that we have streamlined and repackaged our services, and now offer support for students based around four themes:

 - Food and Finance: includes Free Breakfast, food bank hampers, Good Food Boxes, Emergency Student Loans, Financial Literacy workshops, and Life Hacks workshops.

-- Personal and Social Wellness: includes Student Advocacy Coordinator, Stress-Less Week and Exam Relief, concerts and Clubs programming.
+- Personal and Social Wellness: includes Student Advocacy Resource Coordinator, Stress-Less Week and Exam Relief, concerts and Clubs programming.

 - Identity and Inclusive Communities: Global tea party, drum circle, aboriginal ancestry, gender and sexual diversity programming, Pride Week and more.

 - Citizenship and Leadership: includes all REC work, Students’ Council and governors, ASEC, CAUS, all lobbying, and volunteer training, as well as the C&L learning series across the competencies of Diversity, Workplace Skills, Communications, Organizational Skills, and Wellness Management.